lucasfr/actiMF/README.md

 ## Docker containers

-To guarantee reproducibility and reduce issues involved in solving dependencies, all the routines available here run in a Docker container so please download and install the last version of the software at their website: https://www.docker.com/
+To guarantee reproducibility and reduce issues involved in solving dependencies, all the routines available here run in a Docker container.
+Please download the last version of the software at their website: https://www.docker.com/

 To run the Docker container with the defined settings, please run: